HOST WEBSITE.

 The context within which EUMETSAT confronted many of these issues was the Meteosat Transition Programme (MTP), the Organisation's first new space project.
 Specifically, the MTP forced the pace of decision-making about EUMETSAT's role in the ground segment and its approach to funding for major programmes (see table 2, page 49).
 Equally important, the need for new staff to implement the MTP was one of the main reasons why EUMETSAT decided to review its Long-Term Management Policy and thus clarify the Organisation's strategic role in operational meteorology in Europe.

 The MTP was established because EUMETSAT realised that the second generation of Meteosat satellites would not be developed in time to take over from the first series.
-The resulting gap in meteorological observations above Europe and Africa would have a severe blow to operational meteorology.
+The resulting gap in meteorological observations above Europe and Africa would have been a severe blow to operational meteorology.
 Hence the transition programme, which comprised: a ground segment; funding for the launch of the additional Meteosat; plus the cost of ongoing operations from 1995 to 2000 (including operation of any of the first operational series which might be in orbit at that time).

 The need for MTP did not emerge until a few years after EUMETSAT took possession of the first operational series on 1 January 1987.
 The Meteosat Second Generation (MSG) satellites were by then in the early stages of development.